What are the Types of Brain Injuries?

 - Determine the presence of a salary agreement.

 - Thus, determine if there is a status vs. wage loss compensation.

-- Evaluate injury patient for anxiety, depression, panic attacks, somatization, hypochondriasis, malingering.
+- Evaluate injury patients for anxiety, depression, panic attacks, somatization, hypochondriasis, malingering.

-- Determine injury patient for issues of secondary gain.
+- Determine injury patients for issues of secondary gain.

 - Evaluate the injury victim for family system adaptation/adjustment.

-- Differentiate victim’s psychiatric symptoms from iatrogenic or seizure-induced symptoms.
+- Differentiate the victim’s psychiatric symptoms from iatrogenic or seizure-induced symptoms.